WasteFuel produces sustainable fuels using proven technologies to address the climate emergency and revolutionize mobility.

 WasteFuel utilizes proven, scalable technologies to convert municipal (trash) and agricultural waste into low-carbon fuels, renewable natural gas, and green methanol.
 We have developed innovative technology pathways to meaningfully improve yields and further reduce emissions.

-Our strategic technology partnerships with leading global companies ensure the environmental, operational, and commercial aspects of each biorefinery project are met safely, efficiently, and economically.
+Our strategic partnerships with leading global companies ensure the environmental, operational, and commercial aspects of each biorefinery project are met safely, efficiently, and economically.

 The aviation industry is producing approximately 2.5% of global man-made carbon emissions per year and annual plane passenger numbers are expected to grow from 4.4 billion to 7.5 billion by 2035.